h4cc/awesome-elixir/README.md

 * [pop3mail](https://hex.pm/packages/pop3mail) - Pop3 client to download email (including attachments) from the inbox via the commandline or Elixir API.
 * [ravenx](https://github.com/acutario/ravenx) - Notification dispatch library for Elixir applications.
 * [smoothie](https://github.com/jfrolich/smoothie) - Smoothie inline styles of your email templates, and generates a plain text version from the HTML.
-* [swoosh](https://github.com/swoosh/swoosh) - Compose, deliver and test your Emails easily in Elixir with adapters for SMTP, Sendgrid, Mandrill, Mailgun, Postmark and Phoenix integration with mailbox preview.
+* [swoosh](https://github.com/swoosh/swoosh) - Compose, deliver and test your Emails (with attachments!) easily in Elixir with adapters for SMTP, Sendgrid, Mandrill, Mailgun, Postmark and lots others, plus Phoenix integration with mailbox preview.

 ## Embedded Systems
 *Embedded systems development.*